 Sales and Marketing Alignment

-Account based marketing encourages marketing and sale organizations to work together, identifying target accounts, crafting customized campaigns for them, and working together to move accounts through the pipeline, both before and after lead conversion.
+Account based marketing encourages marketing teams and sale organizations to work together, identifying target accounts, crafting customized campaigns for them, and working together to align and move individual accounts through the pipeline, both before and after lead conversion.

 Shorter Sales Cycles

 Major purchase decisions involve multiple stakeholder.
 This typically slows down the sales process, because it starts at a lower level level in the organization and moves slowly towards the primary decision maker.
 In account based marketing, the length of the cycle is shortened as all prospects are nurtured simultaneously.